ibm-wsc/cloud-native-linuxone/docs/index.md

     - Chee Yee for setting up the LinuxONE Community Cloud for the OpenShift Pipelines workflow

-    - The `spring` developers for creating the [petclinic demo](https://projects.spring.io/spring-petclinic/){target="_blank" rel="noopener noreferrer"} and the `redhat-developer-demos` for sharing the `spring-petclinic` version of sample application we started with
+    - The `spring` developers for creating the [petclinic demo](https://projects.spring.io/spring-petclinic/){target="_blank" rel="noopener"} and the `redhat-developer-demos` for sharing the `spring-petclinic` version of sample application we started with

 ## Key Contributors
 * [Barry Silliman](mailto:silliman@us.ibm.com)